Ngee Heng Neighbourhood

 The legalised Ngee Heng society that eventually developed into the Johor Baru Tiong Hua Association is an integral part of the history of Chinese-Malay relationships that undergirds the strong support between the Johor sultanate and the Chinese community today.

-That's me in the backyard of Ah Kong's house; In the
+That's me in the backyard of Ah Kong's house;

-leading off from the roundabout [Not in picture]
+the roundabout [Not in picture]

 United with the other Chinese clans as a legal society in JB, the association built the Johor Ancient Chinese Temple, established a common cemetery they call Kongsi San and started the Foon Yew School.